-Sara Paretsky, president of Mystery Writers of America, whose most recent book Brush Back has been named one of the 5 best crime novels of 2015 by The Washington Post, is quoted on the cover of Danger At the Gates.
+Sara Paretsky, author of V I Warshawski mystery series, whose book Brush Back was named one of the 5 best crime novels of 2015 by The Washington Post, is quoted on the cover of Danger At the Gates.
 She says:

 I love Alice Ott.
 I love the credibility of Alice Ott, a hero who can be old, in love, principled, and pass out where her oxygen runs out.
 Dusty Miller turns a polemic against nukes into a readable educational novel that doesn’t preach.”